hogru/MolReactGen/README.md

 - `evaluate_fcd.py` calculates the Fréchet ChemNet Distance (FCD) between the generated molecules and a reference set of molecules (e.g. the GuacaMol dataset)
 - `molecule.py` covers helpers for the chemical space of the task
 - `helpers.py` is a set of misc helpers/utils (logging etc.)
+- `utils/compute_fcd_stats.py` computes the model activations that are needed to calculate the FCD.
+This is a separate script because it is computationally expensive and can be reused for model comparison.